The Venus Evening Apparition

 ^ Back to Top of Page

-On August 12th at around 10 hours UT the distance between the Earth and Venus is the same as that between the Sun and Venus, at 0.7271 AU (108.7 million kms or 67.5 million miles).
-Seen from far above the Earth's North pole, the Earth, Venus and the Sun now appear to form an isoscelene triangle in space, with Venus positioned at the apex.
+Later on October 21st, Venus entered Ophiuchus.
+At 0009 UT on the following day (22nd) the distance between the Earth and Venus was the same as that between the Sun and Venus, at 0.7275 AU (108.8 million kms or 67.6 million miles).
+Seen from far above the Earth's North pole, the Earth, Venus and the Sun now appeared to form an isoscelene triangle in space, with Venus positioned at the apex.

-On August 17th at 1558 UT, Venus reaches its greatest elongation from the Sun for this apparition (45°.92 East) in South-western Virgo.
-It is positioned 4°.3 SSW of the star Porrima ( Vir or Gamma Virginis, mag. +2.9) and 13°.5 WNW of Virgo's brightest star, Spica ( Vir or Alpha Virginis, mag. +1.0).
-At this point, telescopes show Venus' disk half-illuminated (phase = 0.50 or 50%), which is often referred to as the moment of dichotomy.
-The planet now has an apparent diameter of 24".4 and it shines at magnitude -4.3.
-Although the greatest elongation from the Sun takes place on August 17th, Venus is in fact positioned at 45°.9 elongation for a ten-day period from August 13th through to the 22nd.
-When seen from a point far above the Solar System, the Earth, Venus and the Sun would now form a right-angled triangle in space, with Venus positioned at the 90° angle.
+Venus reached its greatest elongation from the Sun for this apparition (47°.04 East) at 21 hours UT on October 29th in Southern Ophiuchus, positioned 2°.6 South-east of Theta Ophiuchi.
+Telescopes now showed Venus' disk half-illuminated (phase = 0.50 or 50%), which is often referred to as the moment of dichotomy.
+The planet had an apparent diameter of 25" and shone at magnitude -4.3.
+Although the greatest elongation from the Sun occurred on October 29th, Venus was in fact positioned at precisely 47°.0 elongation for an 11-day period from October 25th through to November 4th.
+When seen from a point far above the Solar System, the Earth, Venus and the Sun now formed a right-angled triangle in space, with Venus positioned at the 90° angle.

 ^ Back to Top of Page